thanasisn/SDR_enhancement_LAP/Article_B12/Article_remote.md

 these factors using a radiative transfer model (RTM).
 The applied methodology is discussed in section.

-## 2.3 Modeled cloud-free Irradiance
+## 2.3 Modeled cloud-free irradiance

 ### 2.3.1 Climatology of cloud-free irradiance

-We approximated the expected cloud-free $\text{GHI}_{\text{ref}}$ with the radiative transfer model uvspec, part of libRadtran (Emde et al.
+We approximated the expected cloud-free ${GHI}_{ref}$ with the radiative transfer model uvspec, part of libRadtran (Emde et al. 2016), similarly to the approach used by Vamvakas, Salamalikis, and Kazantzidis (2020).
-2016), similarly to the approach used by Vamvakas, Salamalikis, and Kazantzidis (2020).
-In uvspec we used the solar spectrum of Kurucz (1994) in the range $280$ to $2500\text{nm}$, the radiative transfer solver "disort" in "pseudospherical" geometry and the "LOWTRAN" gas parameterization.
-The model was run for climatological values of the Angstrom coefficients, water column (WC), SZA and the appropriate seasonal atmospheric profile to create a look-up table (LUT) for the estimation of the cloud-free reference irradiance for each individual observation of our dataset.
+In uvspec we used the solar spectrum of Kurucz (1994) in the range $280$ to $2500nm$, the radiative transfer solver "disort" in "pseudospherical" geometry and the "LOWTRAN" gas parameterization.
+The model was run for climatological values of the aerosol Angstrom coefficients, water column (WC), SZA and the appropriate seasonal atmospheric profile to create a look-up table (LUT) for the estimation of the cloud-free reference irradiance for each individual observation of our dataset.
 In this context, the model was run for SZAs in the range $10$ -- $90^{\circ}$ with a step of ${0.2}^{\circ}$ and for the atmospheric profiles of the Air Force Geophysics Laboratory (Anderson et al. 1986) midlatitude summer and midlatitude winter, representative of the warm and cold seasons.

-Main factors responsible for the attenuation of the broadband downward solar radiation under cloud free atmospheres are aerosols and water vapor.
-At Thessaloniki, such measurements are available since 2003 from a Cimel sun photometer, which is part of the Aerosol Robotic Network (AERONET) (Giles et al. 2019; Buis et al. 1998).
-From the observations in the period 2003 -- 2023 we calculated the monthly climatological means and standard deviation ($\sigma$) for the aerosol optical depth (AOD) at $500\text{nm}$ and the equivalent height of the water column (WC).
+Main factors responsible for the attenuation of the broadband downward solar radiation under cloud-free atmospheres are aerosols and water vapor.
+At Thessaloniki, such measurements have been available since 2003 from a Cimel sun photometer, which is part of the Aerosol Robotic Network (AERONET) (Giles et al. 2019; Buis et al. 1998).
+From the observations in the period 2003 -- 2023 we calculated the monthly climatological means and standard deviations ($\sigma$) for the aerosol optical depth (AOD) at $500nm$ and the equivalent height of the water column (WC).
 The monthly climatological values of AOD and WC, as well as combinations with additional offsets of $\pm 1\sigma$ and $\pm 2\sigma$, were used as inputs to the RTM in the construction of the LUT.

 For each measurement of the dataset, we calculated from the LUT a
-$\text{GHI}_{\text{ref}}$ value for the respective season and SZA (by linear interpolation), and for the climatological values of AOD and WC of the respective month.
-The same procedure was followed for the estimation of the $\text{GHI}_{\text{ref}}$ for all combinations of the AOD and WC with the above-mentioned standard deviation offsets.
-Finally, each $\text{GHI}_{\text{ref}}$ value was adjusted to the actual Sun-Earth distance derived by the Astropy software library (Astropy Collaboration et al. 2022).
+${GHI}_{ref}$ value for the respective season and SZA (by linear interpolation), and for the climatological values of AOD and WC of the respective month.
+The same procedure was followed for the estimation of the ${GHI}_{ref}$ for all combinations of the AOD and WC with the above-mentioned standard deviation offsets.
+Finally, each ${GHI}_{ref}$ value was adjusted to the actual Sun-Earth distance derived by the Astropy software library (Astropy Collaboration et al. 2022).

-### 2.3.2 Long-term change of cloud-free irradiance
+### 2.3.2 Long-term changes in cloud-free irradiance

-The cloud-free reference values discussed above are based on the climatological AOD and WC; hence they cannot describe accurately the long-term variation of $\text{GHI}_{\text{ref}}$ due to long-term changes in the two atmospheric constituents, mainly AOD.
+The cloud-free reference values discussed above are based on the climatological AOD and WC; hence they cannot describe accurately the long-term variation of ${GHI}_{ref}$ due to long-term changes in the two atmospheric constituents, mainly AOD.
 As reported by Natsis, Bais, and Meleti (2023), there is a long-term brightening effect in the GHI data of Thessaloniki for the period 1993 -- 2023, which for cloud-free data was attributed to long-term changes in aerosol effects.
-Therefore, an adjustment of the $\text{GHI}_{\text{ref}}$ during the period of study was made using RTM simulations to account for the long-term variations of the AOD.
-High quality AOD data with a Cimel sun-photometer (part of AERONET) at Thessaloniki start only in 2003, while spectral AOD measurements using direct-sun observations with a MKIII Brewer spectrophotometer are available for the period 1997 -- 2017.
-These data are taken sporadically during each day and are less dense compared to the AERONET data.
-By comparing monthly AOD data at
-$340\text{nm}$ of the two instruments for the common periods of operation we adjusted the Brewer data and filled the missing months of the Cimel record data with Brewer data.
-Using the monthly time series of AOD at $340\text{nm}$, as well as monthly climatological values of the Ångström exponent and constant WC of $15.6\text{mm}$ derived from the Cimel record, we simulated with the RTM the cloud-free GHI at SZA of
+Therefore, an adjustment of the ${GHI}_{ref}$ during the period of study was made using RTM simulations to account for the long-term variations of the AOD.
+High quality AOD data with a Cimel sun-photometer at Thessaloniki start only in 2003, while spectral AOD measurements using direct-sun observations with a MKIII Brewer spectrophotometer are available for the period 1997 -- 2017.
+The Brewer AOD data are taken sporadically during each day and are less dense compared to the AERONET data.
+By comparing monthly AOD data at $340nm$ of the two instruments for the common periods of operation we adjusted the Brewer data and filled the missing months of the Cimel record with Brewer data.
+Using the extended monthly time series of AOD at $340nm$, as well as monthly climatological values of the Ångström exponent and constant WC of $15.6mm$ derived from the Cimel record, we simulated with the RTM the cloud-free GHI at SZA of
 $55^{\circ}$ for each month in the period 1997 -- 2023.
 The SZA of
 $55^{\circ}$ was chosen as representative of all days in the year to get